Water Quality FAQ

 What causes water to sometimes appear discolored or rusty?

 Rusting in galvanized pipes in plumbing systems is the typical cause of discolored water.
 In some cases, rusty or dirty water may come from the distribution system as a result of a main break or fire hydrant use.
 Iron causes the discoloration, but it is not a health risk.
-Usually, rusty water will clear after running for a few minutes.
+Usually, rusty water will clear after running cold water for a few minutes.
+Using hot water may cause sediment to go into the water heater.
 Although rusty or dirty water does not create a health risk, we recommend that you do NOT drink water that is not clear.
-If the water does not clear after running or if clothing is stained in the wash, please call El Paso Water for assistance at 915-594-5733.
+If the water does not clear after running, please call El Paso Water for assistance at 915-594-5733.

 Is lithium present in El Paso’s water?
 Does it have an effect on people’s moods?